What Is a Risk Assessment Matrix?

 Using the Matrix

-In applying the risk assessment matrix, assessors decide, in their expert view, the likelihood that a defined risk will occur, then cross reference this (in this matrix) with the worst-case consequence that may result.
-Where these values intersect on the coloured/numbered area of the matrix, is the risk level.
+In utilising a risk assessment matrix, assessors decide, in their expert view, the likelihood that a defined risk will occur, then cross reference this (in this matrix) with the worst-case consequence that may result.
+Where these values intersect on the coloured/numbered area of the matrix, is the assessed risk level.

-There are also scientific methods to design the elements of a risk assessment matrix, and https://riskmatrix.co/ is one tool that we look to.
+There are more scientific methods to design the elements of a risk assessment matrix, and https://riskmatrix.co/ is one tool that we look to.
 If you don’t give this area of your assessments quality attention, consider this – you’ve conducted an assessment for your stakeholders and they ask …”how did you decide what colours and ratings to use for each cell?”
 What would you say?

 How to get started with SECTARA